DCR-NOVALINCS/tmpl-dcr-runtime/README.md

 ## Usage

-To run the program, you can run the following command in the `interpreter` directory of the project.
+To start the interpreter, you can run the following command in the `interpreter` folder and execute the following command:

 ```bash
 dune exec tmpl_dcr -- <filename.tdcr>